Do I Qualify?

 Assets

-You must have a down payment of at least $2,500.
+At closing, you must be able to contribute from your own money 1% of the home’s purchase price, or $2,500, whichever is greater.
 You will also be required to pay for your closing costs, either with cash at closing or by financing them through your mortgage.
 Your lender can give you an accurate estimate of closing costs.
+Please know that if you finance your closing costs you will owe more than what you can sell your home for until you've paid down your principal more than the amount you borrowed (plus any interest accrued) to cover your closing costs.

-KulshanCLT homeownership is similar to market rate homeownership in many ways but different in very important ways.
-We will work with you to ensure your understanding of the unique aspects and goals of our program.
+Community land trust homeownership is similar to market rate homeownership in many ways but different in very important ways.
+We will work with you to explain the unique aspects and goals of our program.